 For example, you may say “you’re fine” or “don’t worry about things like that.”
 This reaction reinforces that what they are thinking is wrong or silly.
 Instead, simply acknowledge what they’re saying and let them know that you appreciate them telling you about what they’re thinking.

 And, do not make light of what they’re experiencing.
 Doing so is extremely invalidating to your child.
 It will also decrease the likelihood that they would come to you in the future for fear of being teased.
-Try to remember the golden rule here: do onto others, as you would want others to do onto you.
-When you’re being vulnerable with someone and sharing, you wouldn’t want to later be teased for it.
+It may feel light-hearted to you but it might not to them.
+When you’re being vulnerable with someone and sharing, you wouldn’t want to be teased.

 Lastly, please remember that the most important thing is that they are sharing their scary thoughts with you.